deluxateer/delux-toolkit-express/README.md

 The file structure heavily based on Hugo Giraudel's [7-1 Architecture Pattern](https://sass-guidelin.es/#the-7-1-pattern).
 A more detailed explanation about the structure can be found there.

-The views, styles, and functionality are decoupled as much as possible, where they are separated into global variables/functions, layout pieces, and reusable components.
+The views, styles, and functionality are decoupled as much as possible, where they are separated into global variables & functions, layout pieces, and reusable components.
 This makes it simple to add/remove code for your specific project or migrate them to another project.
 For instance, all of the baseline code for carousels can be found pertaining to its:
 * __Views:__ `src/views/components/carousel.pug`
 * __Styles:__ `src/scss/components/_carousel.scss`
 * __Functionality:__ `src/js/components/carousel.js`